jamro/nodepad/README.md

 ## Application Upload
 You can upload application bundles via [REST API](#rest-api) or [User Interface](#web-user-interface).
 The bundle is a ZIP file containing all application files.
 It has to contain `index.js` file that will act as a runner.
 After upload, NodePad will extract all files from the bundle, and will launch `/index.js` when starting the application.

+If the bundle contains `/package.json`, all dependencies will be installed before launching (by calling `npm install`).

 ## Routing
 **NodePad** acts as a reverse proxy and route traffic to applications basing on domain names.
 It follows a pattern of `[appId].[rootDomain]`.
 For example, **NodePad** will redirect all requests to `webapp.example.com` to an application with ID `webapp`.
 Routing work for both: HTTP requests and WebSockets.